AdobeDocs/commerce-php/src/pages/best-practices/phpstorm/install.md

 You also need to provide:

-*  Magento installation path
+*  Adobe Commerce or Magento Open Source installation path
-*  Adobe Commerce version (i.e., `2.4.1`)
+*  Adobe Commerce or Magento Open Source version (for example, `2.4.4`)
 *  Default license name for new modules (by default, `Proprietary`)

 ![](../../_images/best-practices/phpstorm/enable-magento-integration.png)

-See the video tutorial [Using the Upgrade Compatibility Tool on PHP Storm](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/upgrade/uct-phpstorm.html?lang=en) page for more information about the Magento PHPStorm plugin.
+See the video tutorial [Using the Upgrade Compatibility Tool on PHP Storm](https://experienceleague.adobe.com/docs/commerce-learn/tutorials/upgrade/uct-phpstorm.html?lang=en) page for more information about the PHPStorm plugin.